Singapore’s Personal Data Protection Act (PDPA), Compliance

-- The destruction of personal data that is in violation of the PDPA.
+- The destruction of personal data that is found to be in violation of the PDPA.

 - Require that a business or organization provide access to or correct personal data.

-- Require that a business or organization produce and specific information or document in writing.
+- Require that a business or organization produce specific information or document in writing.

 - Enter into a particular business or organization premises without a warrant, by giving at least two working days advance notice of such intended entry.

-- Obtain a search warrant to enter a businesses or organization premises to take possession of or remove documents.
+- Obtain a search warrant to enter a business or organization’s premises to take possession of or remove documents.